A call to a macro method is executed during the compiler phase called macro expansion to generate a part of the program—an abstract syntax tree.

 - Can I use a match type as return type?

-You can learn all the new metaprogramming concepts by reading the Macro Tutorial.
+You can learn all the new metaprogramming concepts by reading the Macros in Scala 3 tutorial.

 Cross-building a Macro Library